htdebeer/paru/index.md

 counters have to be used.
 One to keep track of the current chapter, one to keep track of the current section in that chapter, and one to keep track of the current figure in that chapter.
-Each time a new chapter is started—thus each time a *Header* of level one is encountered—the current chapter counter is incremented whereas the current section and current figure counters are reset to zero.
-When a section—rather a *Header* of level 2—and an *Image* are encountered, their respective counters are incremented as well.
+Each time a new chapter is started---thus each time a *Header* of level one is encountered---the current chapter counter is incremented whereas the current section and current figure counters are reset to zero.
+When a section---rather a *Header* of level 2---and an *Image* are encountered, their respective counters are incremented as well.

 Note how easy it is to change the content of a node by using the